 But what about the man who doesn’t look like a spiritual hunk?
 He doesn’t speak well or get recognition from the church.
 He’s never been on an overseas mission trip and will never have a book published about his great escapades for God.
 While others are busy doing something for God, could it be that there are men who are more concerned about being someone for God?
 He is passing tests in his heart that only the eyes of God can see and appreciate.
 He is overcoming challenges and trials in the secret places of his life.
 He is honest about his shortcomings and can share his struggles.
 Too many men are preaching, leading, and serving while their conscience and relationship with God are in shambles.
 While it’s true they may be doing quite well in many areas of service – like the young rich ruler, they “lack” one thing.
 And that is a true, surrendered life.

-Service to God is wonderful, but only if it is out of a pure, obedient heart, not from a heart that is covering up some secret sin or habit by doing this and that for God.
+Service to God is wonderful, but only if it is out of a pure, obedient heart.

 Like Eliab, Saul’s outward appearance caused him to “stand out.”
 He was literally “head and shoulders” above those around him.
 Yet, when given the chance to obey the Lord he came up short.
 In finding Himself a new king, God was looking for one who would offer Him obedience, not sacrifice.
 He certainly did not want a repeat of Saul.